Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 	optional parameters

 	disable
-	    the application tries to open a pcm device for this channel but does not want to use it.
+	    the woke application tries to open a pcm device for this channel but does not want to use it.
 	    (Cause a bug or mmap needs)
 	    It's good for Quake etc...